Colorectal cancer: from dysbiosis to DNA alteration

 In order to determine if gene methylation observed among the mice was also associated with gut dysbiosis in humans, the team analyzed the tissue, blood and stools of the 18 CRC and control patients from the initial experiment.
 This confirmed the correlation between the composition of the microbiota and the level of epigenetic alteration to the DNA: the levels of methylation of 3 genes proved to be discriminatory between the healthy patients and the CRC patients.

 Immediately afterwards, a simple and reproducible blood test, aiming to diagnose colorectal tumors at an early stage among asymptomatic patients, was devised based on the calculation of a Cumulative Methyl Index (CMI) of certain specific genes.
-It was validated in a pilot study that included 266 individuals (95% specificity*, 59% sensitivity**), and was later confirmed in a prospective study of 999 asymptomatic individuals who were to have a colonoscopy (97% specificity, 43% sensitivity).
+It was validated in a pilot study that included 266 individuals (95% (sidenote: Specificity Ability to detect only those with the disease (to obtain the fewest false positives) ) , 59% (sidenote: Sensitivity Ability to detect all those with the disease (to obtain the fewest false negatives) ) ), and was later confirmed in a prospective study of 999 asymptomatic individuals who were to have a colonoscopy (97% specificity, 43% sensitivity).